We may earn money or products from the companies mentioned in this post.

 The hottest part of the day also tends to be when lines are longest at Disneyland in the summer.
 This is why my summer strategy always includes a mid-day break.

-I suggest heading back to the park around 4:30.
-I find by 5 or 6 the park has cooled down quite a bit, and I can enjoy dinner, and then hit up some rides, take in the nighttime entertainment, and if I have the energy, stay late for the low crowds that come around 10 or 10:30 at night.
+Head back to the park around 4:30.
+I find by 5 or 6 the park has cooled down quite a bit, and I can enjoy dinner.
+Then I hit up some rides, take in the nighttime entertainment, and if I have the energy, stay late for the low crowds that come around 10 or 10:30 at night.

 Take Advantage of Late Nights

-As I just mentioned, I like to take advantage of the late nights in the summer at Disneyland.
+As I have mentioned, I like to take advantage of the late nights in the summer at Disneyland.
 One way to do this is by riding attractions while nighttime entertainment is happening.

 Fireworks, Fantasmic, and World of Color all draw large crowds and cause shorter lines in the parks.
 Take advantage of that time if you are not watching the shows yourself.